rwaldron/tc39-notes/es8/2017-03/mar-21.md

 AK: I don't think Chakra would ship this in edge and then have the committee withdraw it

-MTP: Nobody in this room right now really wants this.
+MPT: Nobody in this room right now really wants this.
 We have an obligation to the development community to signal that this isn't happening.

 YK: I don't agree that nobody wants this.

 AK: That's why I'm saying we should withdraw it

-MTP: I would tend to agree with that
+MPT: I would tend to agree with that

 YK: That's what V8 decided.